apache/arrow/docs/source/java/flight_sql_jdbc_driver.rst

      - null
      - When TLS is enabled, the password for the certificate store

+   * - tlsRootCerts
+     - null
+     - Path to PEM-encoded root certificates for TLS - use this as an alternative to ``trustStore``

+   * - clientCertificate
+     - null
+     - Path to PEM-encoded client mTLS certificate when the Flight SQL server requires client verification.

+   * - clientKey
+     - null
+     - Path to PEM-encoded client mTLS key when the Flight SQL server requires client verification.

    * - useEncryption
      - true
      - Whether to use TLS (the default is an encrypted connection)